top of page

 Weekly Classes

-Our program offers weekly classes that utilize a project-based methodology to enhance life skills while exposing children to global issues.
-This format allows students to delve into a variety of topics such as identity, entrepreneurship, and social responsibility, among others.
+Children delve into a variety of topics using the GIP learning cycle, including identity, entrepreneurship, and social responsibility, among others.
 Each six-month module is designed to inspire children to explore and identify their own interests and passions, fostering a journey of self-discovery within our program.

 Spring and Summer Camp